PolicyEngine/uk-vatlab/analysis/README_bunching_analysis.md

 ### Empirical Estimation Framework

-By grouping companies into small turnover bins of £100, we estimate the counterfactual distribution around the VAT notch y* using the regression:
+Following Liu & Lockwood (2015), by grouping companies into small turnover bins of £100, we estimate the counterfactual distribution around the VAT notch $y^*$ using the polynomial regression:

 **Counterfactual regression:**
 ```